Basel Airport Guide

 If sleeping in does not appeal to you, there are no hotels at Basel Airport.
 Here are a few nearby hotels:

-- Airport Hotel Basel - 3 minutes drive from airport.
-Bus 50 (Euro airport shuttle) stops directly outside the hotel.
+- Airport Hotel Basel - (3 min from the airport).
+Free shuttle is available between 6:00AM - 10:00PM.
+Call +41 61 327 30 30 after you land to arrange pick up.
+Alternativley Bus 50 (Euro airport shuttle) stops directly outside the hotel.

 To see more options there is a list of hotels near Basel Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.